 - Phased projects

-In FY2020, FEMA will distribute up to $500 million in BRIC grants to states, local communities, tribes and territories (SLTTs) for hazard mitigation projects that:
+In fiscal year 2021, FEMA is anticipated to distribute a record $1 billion in BRIC grants to states, local communities, tribes and territories (SLTTs) for hazard mitigation projects that:

 - Reduce risk to one or more lifelines